eastlondoner/vibe-tools/README.md

 - Perplexity to search the web and perform deep research
 - Gemini 2.0 for huge whole-codebase context window, search grounding and reasoning
-- Stagehand for browser operation to test and debug web apps (uses Anthropic or OpenAI models)
+- Stagehand for browser operation to test and debug web apps (uses Anthropic, OpenAI, Gemini, or OpenRouter models)
 - OpenRouter for access to a variety of models through a unified API (for MCP commands)

 ### New Skills for your existing Agent